Transcendental number theory: Approximation by rational numbers: Liouville to Roth

 Use of the term transcendental to refer to an object that is not algebraic dates back to the seventeenth century, when Gottfried Leibniz proved that the sine function was not an algebraic function.
 The question of whether certain classes of numbers could be transcendental dates back to 1748 when Euler asserted that the number logab was not algebraic for rational numbers a and b provided b is not of the form b = ac for some rational c.

 Euler's assertion was not proved until the twentieth century, but almost a hundred years after his claim Joseph Liouville did manage to prove the existence of numbers that are not algebraic, something that until then had not been known for sure.
-His original papers on the matter in the 1840s sketched out arguments using continued fractions to construct transcendental numbers.
+His original papers on the matter in the 1840s sketched out arguments using simple continued fractions to construct transcendental numbers.
 Later, in the 1850s, he gave a necessary condition for a number to be algebraic, and thus a sufficient condition for a number to be transcendental.
 This transcendence criterion was not strong enough to be necessary too, and indeed it fails to detect that the number e is transcendental.
 But his work did provide a larger class of transcendental numbers, now known as Liouville numbers in his honour.